kwalczak80/mx-monster/README.md

 ![Newsletter subscription page](docs/images/existing_features/newsletter/newsletter-subscription-page.JPG)

-When the user signs up for newsletter, a relevant message will be displayed in the right upper corner of the screen(see the messages system below).
+When the user signs up for newsletter, a relevant message will be displayed in the right upper corner of the screen(please read about the messages system below).
 In addition, an email will be sent to the user with the information that they have subscribed to newsletter.
 This email also contains a link to unsubscribe from newsletter if the user wishes to do so.

 ![Newsletter confirmation email](docs/images/existing_features/newsletter/newsletter-confirmation-email.JPG)

-If the user tries to sign up for the newsletter a second time, a relevant message will be displayed on the screen (Please read about the messages system below).
+If the user tries to sign up for the newsletter a second time, a relevant message will be displayed on the screen (please read about the messages system below).

 If the user clicks on the **Unsubscribe** button on the newsletter page, they will be redirected to the unsubscription page.
 In order to unsubscribe from newsletter, the user has to provide their email address and click on the **Unsubscribe** button.